cutku/scorp-shortcase-assignment/README.md

 # Data Structure and Algorithims
 This project is a good example for queue, recursive and binary search tree.
 The aim is less complexty with less code.
 All code is in index.js.

-This is submittion which is Scorp company assignment.
+This is assignment given from Scorp company, needs are listed belove.

 ## Sample Project Spec